Info Source 2024 : Library and Archives Canada

 Description:

-Theses and dissertations; advisory committee records (program updates, agendas, minutes); annual work plans; articles; presentations; briefing notes; budgets; client inquiries; contact information; contracts; copyright; development of the Theses Canada Portal (systems and content); financial records (invoices, invoice ledgers); inventories; legal issues; memberships; metadata; preservation master microfiche acquisition and storage; procedures; service issues with contractor; statistical reports; surveys; theses digitization; Theses licenses; travel plans; and university correspondence.
+Theses and dissertations; advisory committee records (program updates, agendas, minutes); annual work plans; articles; presentations; briefing notes; budgets; client inquiries; contact information; contracts; copyright; development of the Theses Canada Portal (systems and content); financial records (invoices, invoice ledgers); inventories; legal issues; memberships; metadata; preservation master microfiche acquisition and storage; procedures; service issues with contractors; statistical reports; surveys; theses digitization; theses licences; travel plans; and university correspondence.

 Description: